-There is also a long and interesting tale behind the construction of this temple, and if you're a history enthusiast, then you should make sure to visit the Maruti Temple at least once during your trip to go!
+There is also a long and interesting tale behind the construction of this temple, and if you're a history enthusiast, then you should make sure to pay a visit to this historical place once you are on a Goan trip .

 Location: Altinho, Panaji, Goa.

 Betalbatim Beach is popularly known as the 'glowing beach of Goa' thanks to the bioluminescent algae present in the water, which impart the shoreline a natural glow at night.
-Among the quieter lot, Betalbatim beach is a wonderful place to be if you don't like the crowded ones.
+If you are in love with nature then this place of interest is a must-visit for nature lovers

 You can enjoy delicious food here from an array of local fast-food chains restaurants.
 Other highlights of the beach include the easy dolphin spotting and the pine trees adorning it instead of the usual palm trees.
-So, if you're looking for some unique places to visit in Goa, then this glowing beach of Goa is a must-visit location!
+So, if you're looking for some charismatic tourist attractions in Goa , then this glowing beach is one of the worthy places to visit in Goa.

-The unique design of the caves along with a waterfall and the Rudreshwar temple nearby make it a frequently visited place by tourists.
+The unique design of the caves along with a waterfall and the Rudreshwar temple nearby make it a frequently visited tourist spot.
 The cave complex comprises two primary caves and a residential area.
 The cave has five compartments, with the middle one sheltering the 'Linga'.
-People with a keen interest and knowledge of history should come and visit this historical marvel cum mystery!
+People with a keen interest and knowledge of history must visit to this historical place which is a marvel cum mystery!

 Location: Sanquelim, North Goa